UniversalPropositions/UP-1.0/README.md

 # Universal Proposition Banks

 These is release 0.9 of the Universal Proposition Banks.
 It is built opon [release 1.4 of the Universal Dependency Treebanks](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-1827) and inherits their [licence](https://lindat.mff.cuni.cz/repository/xmlui/page/licence-UD-1.4).
-We use the frame and role labels from the English Proposiiton Bank, release 1.3.
+We use the frame and role labels from the [English Proposiiton Bank](http://propbank.github.io/) version [3.0](https://github.com/propbank/propbank-documentation/blob/master/other-documentation/Description-of-PB3-changes.md).

 # Languages